11ty/eleventy/README.md

 npm install -g eleventy-cli
 ```

-### Sample project
+### Sample projects

-Have a look at @Heydon’s lovely [Inclusive Web Design Checklist, converted to use `eleventy`](https://github.com/zachleat/eleventy-inclusive-design-checklist).
+1. @Heydon’s lovely [Inclusive Web Design Checklist, converted to use `eleventy`](https://github.com/zachleat/eleventy-inclusive-design-checklist).
 The [original](https://github.com/Heydon/inclusive-design-checklist) project took a JSON file and converted it HTML with some one-off JavaScript.
 This uses eleventy to transform the data using a nunjucks template, resulting in a cleaner, templated setup.
+1. [11ty-logo](https://github.com/11ty/logo) generates a template with `eleventy` that has hundreds of different font combinations in an attempt to pick a logo.

 ## Usage